 Marketing funnels are a great way to think about how your website structure fits the journey users take before they make a purchase.

-They help organize how marketers can think about the digital touchpoints:
+They help marketers organize their thoughts about the digital touchpoints:

-- how to create the right kind of user experience
+- creating the right kind of user experience

-- how to plan for the right kind of goal
+- planning for the right kind of goal

-- how to measure success at the different stages of the buying journey
+- measuring success at the different stages of the buying journey

 A very basic marketing funnel has three parts:

-- Top of the funnel: Educational content, search engine success for industry keywords, discovery of the brand from other channels, etc.
+The earliest stage of the buying cycle is all about educational content, search engine success for industry keywords, discovery of the brand from other channels, etc.

-- Middle of the funnel: Visits to the product detail page, bounce rate for pages that lead to the cart, form views, email click-throughs, etc.
+Once the user is past the research stage, what becomes important are visits to the product detail page, bounce rate for pages that lead to the cart, form views, email click-throughs, etc.

-Breaking down the parts like this helps avoid a lot of pitfalls.
+Breaking down the parts of the marketing funnel like this helps avoid a lot of pitfalls.

 Understanding What Success Looks Like

-For any given site, a significant number of visitors are not ready to convert.
+For any given website, a significant number of visitors are not ready to convert.

-In the process, it’ll help you get a correct picture of success.
+In the process, it will help you get a correct picture of success.
 It’s not just about the 1 to 8 percent of people who convert.
 It’s about the mini-successes they have on the way.

 Thinking about it another way, the 92% to 99% of people who don’t convert into leads or buyers are not failures.
 At least, they shouldn’t be.